jgamper/Teaching-ism-2023/Lecture1/test/Laura_Mažeikaitė_Test1.md

 Vector norm is a size of the vector.
 It maps a vector to a scalar and satisfies 3 properties:
 1 if all elements of the vector are scaled by a scalar, its norm scales accordingly;
 2 norms satisfy the triangle inequality;
-3 the norm it is non-negative and vanishes if the vector is zero.
+3 the norm is non-negative and vanishes if the vector is zero.

 7. What role does chain rule play in automatic differentiation?
 Why automatic differentiation is important for modern AI